 How can we use this feature?

 - If you are part of a MAT or Group, contact your central team.
-They'll need to send a request via email to email@example.com including which schools to switch this on for.
+They'll need to send a request including which schools to switch this on for.

-- If your school is not part of a MAT or Group, you'll need to send a request via email to firstname.lastname@example.org for us to switch this on.
+- If your school is not part of a MAT or Group, you'll need to send a request for this to be switched on.

 Before switching the feature on, we'll assess your data and whether it's possible to use the migrator.
 We may also recommend training.

 Before you start migrating marks

 Go to Students > Assessment > Assessment Framework > Assessment Catalogue.
 Check that both the source and target assessments have been added.

 Next, go to Students > Assessment > Annual Policy > Manage Assessments.
 Check that the target assessment exists in your annual policy for every year you want to copy marks over for.

 If any assessments are missing from your Framework or Annual Policy, you can see how to add them here: Setting up a Summative Assessment